Research students' CPGS First Year Report: the PhD Proposal

 The student will be invited to discuss the documents with two assessors appointed by the student's principal supervisor.
 Neither of the assessors should be the student's principal supervisor though one may be the student's second advisor.
-Occasionally, the principal supervisor may be invited to clarify elements of the First Year Report and Thesis Proposal and to attend the viva as an observer.
+Occasionally, the principal supervisor may be invited to clarify elements of the PhD Proposal and to attend the viva as an observer.

-Where the initial Report and/or Proposal is unsatisfactory, the supervisor must ask for a revised submission and arrange a further discussion.
-Where the Proposal is acceptable, it may still help the student to record suggested modifications in a final version of the Proposal.
+Where the initial PhD Proposal document is unsatisfactory, the assessors must ask for a revised submission and arrange a further discussion.
+Where the PhD Proposal is acceptable, it may still help the student to record suggested modifications in a final version of the Proposal.
 A copy of the revised document must be submitted to the Secretary of the Degree Committee.

-The Report and Proposal documents are internal to the Laboratory.
-However, since they are the base for formal progress reports including registration for the Ph.D Degree and those made to funding bodies, assessors should endeavour to arrange a meeting where the documents should be assessed and discussed by the end of the student's first year at the latest.
-The Secretary of the Degree Committee should be informed of the result by the Assessors via a CPGS report and by the supervisor on the Cambridge Graduate Supervision Reporting System as soon as possible thereafter.
+The PhD Proposal document is internal to the Laboratory.
+However, since it is the basis for formal progress reports including registration for the PhD Degree and those made to funding bodies, assessors should endeavour to arrange a meeting where the documents should be assessed and discussed by the end of the student's first year at the latest.
+The Secretary of the Degree Committee should be informed of the result by the assessors via a CPGS report and by the supervisor on the Cambridge Graduate Supervision Reporting System as soon as possible thereafter.